 The pros and cons of visiting the Blue Lagoon in Iceland

-If you are one of those people who weigh the pros and cons before making a purchase, particularly an expensive one, here are a few things to consider when deciding whether the Blue Lagoon is worth visiting.
+If you are one of those people who likes to weigh the pros and cons before making a purchase, particularly an expensive one, here are a few things to consider when deciding whether the Blue Lagoon is worth visiting.

 Is the Blue Lagoon worth it?: The Pros

-The reason the Blue Lagoon is so popular is because it’s unique.
+The reason the Blue Lagoon is so popular is because it is so unique.
 There aren’t many places like it in the world.
-You can bask in the warm water while staring up at the Northern lights in winter or the midnight sun in summer.
+You can bask in the warm water while staring up at the Northern Lights in winter or the midnight sun in summer.

-Health benefits of the Blue Lagoon
+There are Lots of Health Benefits of the Blue Lagoon

 And just like soaking in a warm tub, the Blue Lagoon is great for helping alleviate stiffness and body aches that many of us feel after being in a cramped plane cabin.

 Is the Blue Lagoon worth it?: The Cons

-It takes nearly an hour to get to the Blue Lagoon from the capital city of Reykjavik.
-So if wanted to check into your hotel or apartment first or visit the Blue Lagoon some other day or time during your trip, you’ll have a longer drive to get there.
+It takes nearly an hour to get to the Blue Lagoon from Iceland’s capital city of Reykjavik.
+So, if you want to check into your hotel or apartment before you visit the Blue Lagoon after arriving in Iceland or if you want to visit on another day or time during your Iceland itinerary, you’ll have a longer drive to get there.

-Admission is expensive
+Admission is Expensive

-As we have already mentioned, the Blue Lagoon is expensive.
+As we have already mentioned, the Blue Lagoon is expensive, costing close to $100 USD per person.
 If you are traveling on a budget, expense is always something you have to consider.
-Especially considering Iceland itself is an expensive country to visit.
+Iceland itself is an expensive country to visit.

 Let’s face it.
 Any attraction worth visiting can get crowded.
-If you visit the Blue Lagoon during peak seasons and hours you will not be soaking alone.
-Luckily, the lagoon is fairly large and they limit the number of tickets sold during each time slot.
-But to avoid crowds visit first thing in the morning or late at night (it’s open until midnight!)
+If you visit the Blue Lagoon during peak season and hours you will not be soaking alone, unless you book the premium package with a private area tucked away from the crowds.

 Blue Lagoon tips to enhance your experience